antonio-leitao/vlmc/README.md

 tree = vlmc.VLMC(max_depth, alphabet_size, n_jobs=-1)
 ```
 Parameters:
--`max_depth`: Maximum depth of tree.
+- `max_depth`: Maximum depth of tree.
 Subsequences whose length exceed the `max_depth` will not be considered nor counted.
--`alphabet_size`: Total number of symbols in the alphabet.
+- `alphabet_size`: Total number of symbols in the alphabet.
 This number has to be bigger than the highest integer encountered, else it will cause runtime errors.
--`n_jobs`: Number of subprocesses to spawn when running the vlmc.
+- `n_jobs`: Number of subprocesses to spawn when running the vlmc.
 Choose `-1` for using all available processes.

 # Methods